Regular Events

 Friday 23rd to Sunday 25th May – Cheese, Beer and Cider Festival

-Friday Cheese, Beer and Cider Matching is in Unit 5 from 6-8pm.
-You have the option of beer & cheese, cider & cheese or beer cider & cheese (Admission tbc).
-Then it’s DJ Nick’s Vinyl Night from 8-11pm (Admission free).
+Friday Cheese, Beer and Cider Matching starts at 6pm in Unit 5.
+You have the option of beer & cheese, cider & cheese or beer cider & cheese (admission £30 or £40 for cider+beer).
+Following on is DJ Nick’s Vinyl Night from 8pm (Admission free).

-SaturdayThe Beautiful and Damned: a cocktail party starts at 4pm in the Green Room.
-Named after a book written by F Scott Fitzgerald in the heyday of cocktails.
+SaturdayThe Beautiful and Damned: a cocktail party starts at 4pm in the Green Room (admission £30) Named after a book written by F Scott Fitzgerald in the heyday of cocktails.
 Jacqui will take you through a carefully curated menu of 5 cocktails from different eras from the late 1800’s to the early 2000’s.
 There will be a brief description of the cocktail’s history and ingredients, then enjoy with a playlist to match each era.
-Do not drive! (admission £30pp inc cocktail snacks) (We are Nomad will be performing their “folky” set in Unit 5 from 8:30pm (Admission free).
+Do not drive!
+Cocktail snacks included.
+We are Nomad will be performing their “folky” set in Unit 5 from 8:30pm (Admission free).

 SundayBlessed are the Cheesemakers!
 Get to meet your makers and perhaps sample some of their wares.
 More details to follow.